SheCodesAus/she-codes-crowdfunding-api-project-katitaliano/crowdfunding/README.md

 ​
 ## Part A Submission
 ​
-- [ ] A link to the deployed project.
+- [ ] A link to the deployed project. https://wild-meadow-5490.fly.dev/projects/
-- [ ] A screenshot of Insomnia, demonstrating a successful GET method for any endpoint.
+- [ ] A screenshot of Insomnia, demonstrating a successful GET method for any endpoint- SEE GITHUB
 - [ ] A screenshot of Insomnia, demonstrating a successful POST method for any endpoint.
+SEE GITHUB
 - [ ] A screenshot of Insomnia, demonstrating a token being returned.
+SEE GITHUB
 - [ ] Your refined API specification and Database Schema.
-​
+SEE GITHUB ​
 ### Step by step instructions for how to register a new user and create a new project (i.e. endpoints and body data).
 ​